arunKVhere/azure_devops/Challenges/Azure_Release_Pipelines/challenge.md

 #Choose no storage required and select your subscription.
 Click on Apply

-#Copy/paste the below details in the Azure Terminal:
+#Copy/paste the below details in the Azure Terminal

   location="centralindia"
   rg="web1-rg"
   planName="web1-plan"
   appName="web1-webstore-app"